Best ND Filters for DJI Osmo Pocket 3

 Frequently Asked Questions

-Do I really need ND filters for the Osmo Pocket 3?
+Why do I need ND filters for the Osmo Pocket 3?

-Can I leave the ND filter on when I put the camera in its case?
+Can I leave the filter on when the camera is off?

-Which ND strength should I use for a sunny day?
+Which ND strength should I use for sunlight?

 Final Verdict